Guy Smith: Founder of the Gun Facts Project

 01:08:32.60 – Brian David Crane

-And how long are you looking at trying to lock them up for like they don’t have a chance at getting out of prison or what is the like?
-What is the data say around what like how long these people should be taken off like that.
-Yeah.
+Thank you, Yup, so on one hand, we’re going to lock up people who are habitual offenders.
+And how long are you looking at trying to lock them up for?
+They don’t have a chance at getting out of prison?
+What’s the data say around?
+How long these people should be taken off like that?

 01:09:39.31 – Brian David Crane